alan-turing-institute/hut23-linear-algebra/exercises/axler-1b.md

 ### Solution

 That this follows from 1.19 is theorem 1.29.
-It remains to show that, from the above condition, and all conditions in the definition of a vector space _except_ that of the additive inverse, the existence of additive inverses follows.
+It remains to be shown that, from the above condition, and all conditions in the definition of a vector space _except_ that of the additive inverse, the existence of additive inverses follows.

 Indeed, for any $v\in V$, consider the expression $v + (-1)v$.
 ```math